Outdoor Fun

 Cattail Marsh Wetlands Education Center & Boardwalk

 Beaumont is a premiere birding site in Texas, especially during the spring and fall migration.
-With its education center, kids can learn about the birds that migrate through Beaumont along the Mississippi Flyway and the Central Flyway before heading overwater to Yucatan peninsula of Mexico.
+With its education center, kids can learn about the birds that migrate through Beaumont along the Mississippi Flyway and the Central Flyway before heading overwater to the Yucatan peninsula of Mexico.
+This is one of the top things to do in Beaumont, Texas.

 The Cattail Marsh Wetlands is a 900-acre area dedicated to birding and was once a water reclamation site.
 Find boardwalks and an elevated viewing platform to see some of the more than 250 species of birds visit annually.